majadev/SimonSays/README.md

 greenButton = 8;
 blueButton = 9;

+I will attach a picture of how to wire it all soon.

 At the moment you can see the highscore and your current score in the console.
 If you want to you can connect it to a display instead.
 Code for that will come later.